canonical/craft-parts/docs/common/craft-parts/reference/plugins/poetry_plugin.rst

 Python
 ~~~~~~

-By default this plugin uses Python from the base when it is available and
+By default this plugin uses the system Python when available and appropriate to
-appropriate to use, using the same logic as the
+use, using the same logic as the
 :ref:`Python plugin <craft_parts_python_plugin>`.
 If a different interpreter is
 desired, it must be made available in the build environment (including the ``venv``
 module) and its path must be included in the ``PATH`` environment variable.